-Yeast infections are common fungal infections that can occur on the skin, in the mouth, in the breasts of breast-feeding mothers, or in the vagina.
-According to research, coconut oil may be an effective treatment.
+Yeast infections are common fungal infections that can occur on different parts of the body.
+According to research, coconut oil may be an effective treatment option for this infection.

 These itchy, uncomfortable infections can often be hard to remove.
 Many people treat yeast infections with over-the-counter (OTC) or prescription creams, some though, are investigating home treatment options; one of which is coconut oil.